sdss/plotMcpFiducials/README.md

 # plotMcpFiducials

 Port of the Python version of `plotMcpFiducials` that was initially part of [mcpop](https://github.com/sdss/mcpop/blob/main/bin/plotMcpFiducials).
-The script has been ported to Python 3.9+ but is otherwise mostly unchanged.
+Please contact O. Malanushenko for questions.

 ## Installation